lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 - https://console.aws.amazon.com/apigateway/

-# Steps to create, upload to and deploy python code in a Docker image on AWS with endpoint access:
+# Follow these steps

-#### Note: You do not need to type in the "$" symbol.
-The "$" included in terminal command text here should be excluded when you type it in.
-The symbol is shown here to indicate that the text is a Terminal command.
+## To create, upload to and deploy python code in a Docker image on AWS with endpoint access:

 ## Step: create (a root) AWS account https://console.aws.amazon.com/iamv2/home?#/users